Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 <iframe src="//giphy.com/embed/YXpp9YxWhyWBy" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/angry-king-burger-YXpp9YxWhyWBy"></a></p>

-Auto importers let you get your data directly into your PyBossa project without having to do it by hand.
+**Auto importers let you get your data directly into your PyBossa project without having to do it by hand**.
 This feature allows you to basically push data to your projects, while you can do other stuff.
 Now you can enjoy a cup of coffee while you check your email, as PyBossa will notify you what when the new data has been added.
 Enjoy!

 Up to now all the integrations are for you, but what about your community?
 Well, don't worry we've you also covered.
-We know that your community wants to get connected, get the latest news of your crowdsourcing platform, what you have achieved, etc. Due to this, we've integrated PyBossa with [Mailchimp](http://mailchimp.com/).
+We know that your community wants to get connected, get the latest news of your crowdsourcing platform, what you have achieved, etc. Due to this, **we've integrated PyBossa with [Mailchimp](http://mailchimp.com/)**.
 The integration prompts your new users, when register, if they want to be subscribed to your newsletter.
 Simple but effective.
 Now you don't have an excuse to communicate, more, right?

 <iframe src="//giphy.com/embed/XB6pGqvOfJqY8" width="480" height="368" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/dancing-happy-jimmy-fallon-XB6pGqvOfJqY8"></a></p>